ShinyTrinkets/twofold.ts/docs/readme.md

 </jsDocs>
 ```

-**Note**: The built-in tags are simple and ZERO ext dependencies, just enough to have some tags
+**Note**: The builtin tags are simple and ZERO ext dependencies, just enough to have some tags
 available to start with.
 There are extra tags available in the
 [twofold-extras](https://github.com/ShinyTrinkets/twofold-extras) repository.
 You can of course,
 write your own tags, and load them with the `--funcs` cmd line switch.